neguso/KonyFramework/README.md

 # Known Issues
-- run() method of the module is not called when module is defined after the bootstrap occur
+- run() method of the module is not called when module is defined after the toolkit is started